 Health care, food, and other basic needs are always in demand, so companies that provide these products and services are typically good defensive stocks.
 Utilities, transportation, and other essential infrastructure companies are often defensive stocks.

-Defensive stocks provide stable profits, earnings, and dividends during times of economic and market turbulence.
+Defensive stocks provide stable profits, earnings, and dividends during economic and market turbulence.
 However, some defensive stocks still face stock price decreases during recessions.

-- Defensive stocks are less volatile than other types of stocks, making them a safer investment for some investors.
+- Defensive stocks are less volatile than other stocks, making them a safer investment for some investors.

 - They offer stability and dividends, even in difficult economic times.

-- They are less volatile than other types of stocks, making them a safer investment for some investors.
+- They are less volatile than other stocks, making them a safer investment for some investors.

 - Defensive stocks offer lower potential returns than cyclical stocks.